Skip to main content

 Concord, New Hampshire · FDIC Cert #17960

-Merrimack County Sb is an FDIC-insured bank (Certificate #17960) with $1.4B in total assets and $1.0B in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Merrimack County Sb, an FDIC-insured bank (Certificate #17960) with $1.4B in total assets and $1.0B in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Concord, New Hampshire, the bank maintains a Tier 1 capital ratio of 12.11% (Well-Capitalized) and a nonperforming loan ratio of 0.79%.
-BankHealthData assigns a composite Health Grade of C (63/100).
+BankHealthData assigns a composite Health Grade of C (63/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Merrimack County Sb (FDIC cert 17960) is a mid-sized bank with $1.4B in total assets and $1.0B in deposits, based in Concord, New Hampshire.
 Mid-sized banks typically operate regionally with a mix of commercial and consumer lending.